 Bottom Line: A Decent Economy Laminate

 Although the appearance and durability of Style Selections flooring are average, the prices at Lowe's are consistently low and the availability of the product is very good.
 Lowe's does not appear to cycle out flooring runs very often.
 This can be an important factor if you expect to expand into other rooms at a later date.
 When companies cycle out flooring frequently, it becomes impossible for a homeowner to perfectly match the flooring in neighboring rooms.

 The photo layer of Style Selections flooring looks great from a standing distance, and nearly as good at close range.
-Only careful examination at a distance of a few inches reveals the pixel pattern in the photo layer.
+Only a careful examination at a distance of a few inches reveals the pixel pattern in the photo layer.

 Most Style Selections products are 8 millimeters thick, which is at the low end of laminate flooring.
-More expensive products tend to be around 12 mm thick.
+More expensive products tend to be around 12 millimeters thick.
 Thickness means that you get a more solid-feeling floor, of course, but it also means that the manufacturer can emboss deeper texture.
 On the 8 millimeters products, we found the embossing on Style Selections to be sufficient for providing a minimal wood grain and traction for walking but falling well short of being luxurious.